Goodale Park

-Goodale Park is a public park in the Victorian Village area of Columbus, Ohio.
+Goodale Park is a public park in the Victorian Village neighborhood of Columbus, Ohio.
 It was donated to the city in 1851 by Lincoln Goodale.
 For a few months during the Civil War, it was a staging area for Union troops known as Camp Jackson.
 ComFest, a large, free, multi-day, non-corporate, music and arts annual festival, is held in the park in June.

-Located immediately north of downtown Columbus, the park is bordered by Goodale Street on the South, Park Street on the East, Buttles Avenue on the North, and Dennison Avenue on the West.
-Goodale Park features a pond, gazebo, tennis courts, a basketball court, bathrooms, and more.
+Located immediately north of downtown Columbus, the park is bordered by Buttles Avenue on the North, Park Street on the East, Goodale Street on the South, and Dennison Avenue on the West.
+Goodale Park features a pond with a fountain, a gazebo, four (4) tennis courts, three (3) pickleball courts, a basketball court, a children's playground, a shelter house, and more.

 The park contributes to the Near Northside Historic District, on the National Register of Historic Places.

 History

 Early history

 The 37-acre site was donated by Dr. Lincoln Goodale on July 14, 1851, to be used as a public park or pleasure resort.
 He had originally purchased the property for railroads to gain access to the city.
 When the park opened in 1852 featuring a wooded grove of trees, it was the second largest municipal park in the country, the first at the time being Boston Common.